ecosense-au-dk/karibu-tutorial/helloworld.md

 the developed framework called *Karibu*.
 (Karibu is Swahili for "welcome").

-*NOTE*: The Karibu system is stabilizing but minor mistakes in this document is to be expected...
+*NOTE*: The Karibu system is stable but the current tutorial is still in development.

+**Henrik Baerbak Christensen, Aarhus University**

 Overview of the process
 ----

 Below I will describe a *staged testing process* which strives to emphasize agile software development **fast development of reliable software** .
-The staging involves three stages:
+The staging involves several stages:

-1. Make your core client side and backend side software work in a *single node environment* (validates your code in a non-distributed environment.)
-Karibu is designed to allow you to build the entire client side user interface and domain logic in this environment thus speeding up development significantly!
+0. Make your core client side and backend side software work in a *single node environment* (validates your code in a non-distributed environment.)
+Karibu is designed to allow you to build the entire client side user interface and domain logic in this environment thus speeding up development significantly.

-2. Make your configuration code work in a *distributed test environment* (validates most of the RabbitMQ and Mongo parameters and configurations as well as tests your client in a real distributed environment but without fear of interferring with the full operational system.)
+1. Make your configuration code work in a *distributed test environment* (validates most of the RabbitMQ and Mongo parameters and configurations as well as tests your client in a real distributed environment but without fear of interferring with the full operational system.)

-3. Deploy your backend code on the *pre-production CS system*.
+2. Deploy your backend code on the *pre-production CS system*.
 This allows realistic testing is a safe environment that never-the-less is similar to the operational environment.

-4. Final deployment in the operational system.
-The
+3. Final deployment in the operational system.

-CS EcoSense administrator (Henrik Bærbak) must be involved of the final deployment.
+Only level 0 and 1 are described currently.
+More information regarding level 2 and 3 will be provided later, or contact the author.